 If all of these treatments and you do not recover, then you will require surgery, or your condition might be chronic and something you have to live with for the rest of your life.

 The shoulder joint is the most mobile and unstable joints on your body.
 The joint is located where your upper arm bone (humerus) attaches or fits into your shoulder blade (scapula), like a ball and socket.
-The reason for the range of motion in your shoulder, is also the reason for the instability.
-Think about a bowling ball placed into a very small bowl.
-This allows for extreme mobility, but it’s very easy for the bowling ball to fall out of the small bowl if you tilt it just a little.

 A very common shoulder injury involving car accidents.
 A rotator cuff is made up of a group of 4 muscles and their tendons surrounding your shoulder joint.
 Remember the instability I mentioned earlier?
 The rotator cuff keeps the bowling ball inside the small bowl.
 An injury here can cause significant pain and loss of strength in the shoulder.

 So how do you get a torn rotator cuff after a car accident?
 They can happen in any type of collision, but you see them quite often in accidents when the victim knows the accident is about to occur.
 When the driver knows an accident is about to occur, the driver will often tense up and grip the steering wheel tightly, and then straighten their arms, locking their elbows.

 When this happens, any force cause by the impact will transfer directly to your shoulders.
 An acute tear of the cuff happens.

 Shoulder blade fracture